keymetrics/origa/README.md

 ## Disabling the trace agent

-The trace agent can be turned off by either setting the `GCLOUD_TRACE_DISABLE` environment variable or specifying `enabled: false` in your configuration file.
+The trace agent can be turned off by specifying `enabled: false` in your configuration file.

 ## Trace batching and sampling